All couples experience conflict, but it doesn’t have to be a bad thing.

 - You’re scared of your partner’s desire for you.

 - You haven’t forgiven your partner for something unrelated, either recent or ancient.

 - Closeness and intimacy feel dangerous to you, so you’re avoiding it.

 - You’re afraid your partner doesn’t love or desire you anymore.

 Most people would agree that conflict is not good for you, but the truth is conflict only becomes a problem when it’s not resolved in a timely fashion.

 Here are some of the cons of conflict:

 - Blaming, criticising, and defensiveness are all destructive behaviours.
 The problem is these behaviours erode the sense of safety and security in your relationship.
 Blaming phrases like, “you always”, “you never”, or “you only” make your partner feel bad and make it harder to make up.

 - Conflict not worked through can lead to harbouring feelings of anger, bitterness, and resentment towards your partner.
-Unresolved conflict is an effective contraception.
+Unresolved conflict is effective contraception.
 No one wants to have sex with their partner if they feel any of those emotions.

-- Long term conflict can lead you and your partner to drift apart and start to live separate lives.
+- Long-term conflict can lead you and your partner to drift apart and start to live separate lives.
 When you don’t resolve your fights you gradually withdraw from the relationship and put your energy and attention elsewhere.
 This can lead to infidelity and/or divorce.